hamorrar/ucsc-guide/content/en/docs/Contribution Guidelines/_index.md

   How to contribute to the Unofficial UCSC Guide
 ---

+Hello and thank you for wanting to contribute to the project!
+All experience levels are welcome!
+Please take a look at ``./HELPWANTED.md`` to see items that are outside of the current team's expertise that need help to expand the scope of the project.

 The Unofficial UCSC Student Guide is an open source project and welcome to patches, contributions, and improvements!

 ## Contributing to The Unofficial UCSC Student Guide